 At one of our recent happy hours, I made these mini beef Wellingtons and everyone was instantly obsessed.
 They’re savory, decadent, and have a lovely crunchy, buttery bite thanks to the puff pastry.

 While they’re a tad more time consuming than other appetizers, I guarantee you they’re worth it.
-Just pair them with some quicker options like cranberry orange cheese balls, spicy deviled eggs, or honey baked camembert and you’re ready to party.
+Just pair them with some quicker options like cranberry orange cheese balls, these Sriracha-filled spicy deviled eggs, or my quick & easy honey baked Camembert and you’re ready to party.
 They’re also a great contribution to a dinner party or holidays like Easter and Christmas!

 Beef tenderloin next to white bowls of mushrooms and prosciutto, shallots, puff pastry, a jar of Dijon, rosemary, and other ingredients on a white counter.